-Squirrel corn is a spring ephemeral, similar to Spring beauty (Claytonia virginica) or Trout lily (Erythronium americanum).
-It is grown mainly for its blooms, which, while merely 1 inch across, come in sufficient numbers to make for a good display if you mass enough of the plants together.
-In addition, the plant boasts attractive, fern-like leaves that are grayish-green or bluish-green on top, and a lighter green color on the bottom.
+Squirrel corn (Dicentra canadensis) is a spring ephemeral, similar to spring beauty (Claytonia virginica) or trout lily (Erythronium americanum).
+It is grown mainly for its blooms, which, while merely one inch across, come in sufficient numbers to make for a good display if you mass enough of the plants.
+In addition, the plant has attractive, fern-like leaves that are grayish-green or bluish-green on top and a lighter green color on the bottom.
 Squirrel corn is valued for its ability to thrive in shaded conditions.

 |Common Name||Squirrel corn|

 |Plant Type||Herbaceous perennial|